RUB-Bioinf/VesselExpress/README.md

 For the web version follow these instructions:
 1. Install Blender from [here](https://www.blender.org/download/) (optional).
-2. Navigate to the Webinterface directory and type `pip install -r requirements.txt`.
+2. Type `pip install -r /Webinterface/requirements.txt`.
 3. Type `python /Webinterface/server/app.py` to run the web application.
 4. In your browser navigate to `localhost:5000` to open the webpage.